MokshSharma2006/Smart-City-Simulation/README.md

 │   └── Arduino
 │
 ├── liabraries/
-│   └── PASTE ALL THE FOLDERS FROM THE EXTRACTED LIABRARIE FOLDER
+│   └── PASTE ALL THE FOLDERS FROM THE EXTRACTED LIBRARIES FOLDER

 ```